A semi-supervised framework for diverse multiple hypothesis testing scenarios: Experiments: competition setting

-We show that the application of Adaptive Knockoffs is often too slow to be used effectively in high throughput scenarios such as the peptide detection problem.
-We demonstrate this, using HEK293 data~\cite{chick:mass-tolerant}, a popular dataset used in benchmarking the development of new software~\cite{kong2017msfragger,yu:identification,lazear2023sage} that we downloaded from the Proteomics Idenitification Database (PRIDE)~\cite{martens2005pride}.
-After data preparation and searching the combined 24 HEK293 spectrum files, we determined the scores $Z_i$ for each target peptide and $\tilde{Z}_i$ for each decoy peptide using the XCorr score function (see Supplementary Section~\ref{sec:HEK293_supp} for details).
-Next, we competed each pair by recording the score $W_i = Z_i \vee \tilde{Z}_i$ and label $L_i = 1$ if $Z_i > \tilde{Z}_i$ and $L_i = -1$ if $Z_i < \tilde{Z}_i$ (ties were randomly broken).
-In addition to the primary score associated with each peptide-spectrum match (PSM) is a set of features, such as the charge state or peptide length.
-Each winning peptide inherits these features, or side information $\mathbf{x}_i$, from its maximally associated PSM, allowing us to define the desired triples $(L, W, \mathbf{x})$.
-A complete description of the side information used is given in Table~\ref{table:side_info} of the Supplement.
+We argue that the application of Adaptive Knockoffs is often too slow to be used effectively in scenarios such as the peptide detection problem that involve a large amount of data.
+We demonstrate this using HEK293~(\cite{chick:mass-tolerant}), a popular dataset used in benchmarking the development of new software~(\cite{kong2017msfragger,yu:identification2,lazear2023sage}) that we downloaded from the Proteomics Identification Database (PRIDE)~(\cite{martens2005pride}).
+Details regarding the HEK293 dataset and the search phase analysis are given in Section~\ref{sec:HEK293_supp}.

-Finally, using the method described in Supplementary Section~\ref{sec:comp_time}, we estimated the time it would take for each method of Adaptive Knockoffs to report discoveries at the 1\% FDR level (which is the typical FDR threshold in the peptide detection context).
-Table~\ref{tab:HEK293_times} shows the average estimated times taken over 5 distinct target-decoy databases, with decoys varying each time by randomly shuffling the target peptides.
-It is clear that running any implementation of AdaKO is generally too expensive, with the worst being AdaKO RF at an estimate of 836 days, and the default method, AdaKO GAM, taking an estimate of 1.06 days.
-In contrast, we were able to successfully run RESET Ensemble with FDR control in 27.5 minutes.
+We estimated the time it would take for each method of Adaptive Knockoffs to report discoveries at the 1\% FDR level (see Section~\ref{sec:comp_time}).
+Table~\ref{tab:HEK293_times} shows the estimated times averaged over 5 different constructions of the decoy database by randomly shuffling the target peptides.
+All the implementations of AdaKO are not practical for analyzing this data, with the worst being AdaKO RF at an estimated 846.33 days, and the default method, AdaKO GAM, taking an estimate of 1.07 days.
+In contrast, we were able to run RESET Ensemble in 17.7 minutes on average using 20 cores (Section \ref{sec:comp_specs}).